antcliffoc/ConsumeLess/README.md

 As a lender
 I want to fine borrowers if they return late
 So that I don't lose my stuff

+As a user
+I want to see a nice infographic
+So that I can see my ranking
 ```

 ## Stretch goals